 Will I need a COVID test before my procedure?

 Depending on your hospital, it’s likely that you will have to undergo a COVID test about 24 to 48 hours before your procedure.
-A COVID test is done by swabbing the back of your throat (think strep test) or by swabbing your nose (think flu test).
-The test is quick and painless, but an important step to make sure everyone is safe on the day of your surgery.
+A COVID test is done by swabbing your nose (think flu test).
+The test is quick and painless, but it is an important step to make sure everyone is safe on the day of your surgery.
+For Boston Children’s Hospital patients, the COVID test must be done at either the main campus (Boston) or the satellite locations in Waltham and Weymouth.
 Once you have received your COVID test, you will be asked to quarantine at home until your scheduled procedure.

 I’m having day surgery—what will happen on the day of my procedure?